ProgrammingRainbow/Archlinux/README.md

 mkswap /dev/sdX2
 ```
 ### Format your system partition
 Replace /dev/sdX3 with your system partition.
 Format as "ext4" or "btrfs".
+I recommend using BTRFS not EXT4, however, there is instructions for both.
 ```
-mkfs.ext4 /dev/sdX3
+mkfs.btrfs /dev/sdX3
 ```
 or
 ```
-mkfs.btrfs /dev/sdX3
+mkfs.ext4 /dev/sdX3
 ```
 <br/><br/>
 ## Mount partitions EXT4